rebootl/revampit-rework/README.md

     cp .env.example .env

-Use docker to run the setup database script:
+Use docker to run the setup database scripts:

     mkdir db/